Azure/Webjobs.Extensions.Kusto/samples/samples-csharp/README.md

         }
 ```

-### Advanced example - Time based exports
+### Advanced example - Dynamic bindings & delta exports

 A sightly more advanced example of combining a time based export, dynamic bindings in function (supported in C#) is depicted below.
 This assumes that a rabbitmq server is running (example in the [setup](#setup-function-project)).
-In this case there is no declarative syntax used in the binding, values for time are picked up from the timer and bound at runtime and the data queried, transformed & then exported to a destination (RabbitMQ in this case for simplicity)
+In this case there is no declarative syntax used in the binding, values for time are picked up from the timer and bound at runtime and the data queried, transformed & then exported to a destination (RabbitMQ in this case for simplicity).

 ```csharp